JustWhit3/osmanip/README.md

 Here you can find a screenshot of the output stream of the [*main.cpp*](https://github.com/JustWhit3/osmanip/blob/main/main/main.cpp) program which shows you all the features supported in the current version of the manipulator:

 <img src="https://github.com/JustWhit3/osmanip/blob/main/img/output.png">

+## List of future implementations

+Here a list of implementations I planned for future developments:

+- Bold, bright and background output colors.
+- Cursor navigation.
+- Progress indicator (percentage that loads).
+- ASCII progress bar (and maybe also multiple loading bars).